haxtheweb/edtechjoker/draft-outline.md

   - This establishes the final project

 ## Thursday
+- Reading through more of the requirements so we're on the same page
 - Thursday to start class, you'll have selected the project you want to work on
 - We'll start doing some prototyping in class on paper / tablet
 - The goal of this initial rough work is to have...